-

 Unregulated – Unregulated wall mount power supplies differ in that their output voltage will decrease as the output current increases and vice versa.
 This means that the power supply must be matched as closely as possible to the voltage and current requirements of the device in question.

-Linear – Linear wall mount power supplies convert high voltage AC into low voltage, this is then converted into DC voltage.
+Linear – Linear wall mount power supplies convert high-voltage AC into low voltage, which is then converted into DC voltage.
 Whilst these tend to have low efficiency, they are also more reliable and faster than switching mode power supplies.

 Switching mode power supplies – Wall mount switching mode power supplies convert the input signal into DC before stepping down or up the voltage to the required level.
 These power supplies have high efficiency and are less bulky than their linear counterparts.